-5 Things You Do that Drive Your Boss Crazy
+5 Things You Do That Drive Your Boss Crazy

-You're ambitious and smart, and you have plans.
+You're ambitious and smart, and you have career plans.
 You know your job well, and you work hard, so why does your boss hate you?
 Well, maybe not hate you, but it's clear that she likes your coworker a lot more than she likes you, even though you're clearly the better employee.

 Here are five things that, if you're doing them, you need to stop—now.